sagemath/sagewiki_to_gh-2022-10-10/cando.md

 This is a high-level overview and list of functionality that is easily available from the standard SAGE interface.
 (The intended reader has never heard of Maxima, GAP, Singular, Givaro, etc.).

+== Bioinformatics ==
+ * Sage can parse various file formats such as GenBank, FASTA, BLAST, and ClustalW.
+ * Access online databases such as NCBI, SwissProt, and PubMed.
+ * Translate RNA sequences to protein sequences using a variety of translation types (e.g. mitochondrial).

 == Calculus ==
- * SAGE has fairly complete symbolic manipulation capabilities, including symbolic and numerical integration, differentiation, limits, etc.
+ * Sage has fairly complete symbolic manipulation capabilities, including symbolic and numerical integration, differentiation, limits, etc.

 == Combinatorics ==
  * Many basic functions.